 If a revisit is conducted for a previously recorded property that does not contain a site number, as confirmed in SHPO records and by SHPO staff, then a new site number will be assigned by SHPO.
-The only exception would be National Register listed properties, for which we no longer assign survey numbers as part of the listing process.

 Revisits to districts and/or complexes: SHPO may assign a new survey number to represent the district and/or complex for use in completing a new survey form, with "District" checked under the "Category" field on the form.
 SHPO may also assign new survey numbers to district and/or complex resources that were not previously recorded.